The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 What is it and how does it work?

-EEG’s do not involve you being put through a machine, but require electrodes to be attached to the scalp.
+EEGs do not involve you being put into a machine, but require electrodes to be attached to the scalp.
 This can be seen in the picture below.
 Some machines are built to fit on like a swimming cap (called skull cap) and pick up the information they need from that.

 They work by picking up on and recording the electrical activity of the brain.
-So, think back to when we learnt about neurons and synaptic transmission.
-The electrical impulses each individual neuron uses to pass neurotransmitters from one neuron to the next is picked up by this equipment.
-The electrodes work by picking up on the activity immediately below it, so the more electrodes you have the more electrical activity can be picked up on.
+So, think back to when we learnt about neurons – remember, their function is to conduct electrical impulses.
+Each electrode works by detecting electrical activity immediately below it, so the more electrodes you have the more electrical activity can be picked up on.
 During a scan or reading you could have anything from 2-3 electrodes up to over 100 on your scalp.
 This provides an overall account of activity in the brain, as it tells you how much activity is going on and will identify the type of electrical activity that is happening.

 Key characteristics

-1. Shows activity within milliseconds of the activity happening (Temporal Resolution)
+- Shows activity within milliseconds of the activity happening (good temporal resolution)

-2. The more electrodes there are the more accurate the reading however this only measures the surface of the brain and not how deep the activity where it is happening.
-Also 1 single electrode is measuring thousands of neural connections, so it can be narrowed down to specific neural connections.
-(Spatial Resolution)
+- The more electrodes there are the more accurate the reading: however, electrodes can only measure the activity at the surface of the brain, and cannot assess how deep the activity is, or where exactly it is happening.
+Also, a single electrode will be monitoring thousands of neurones in the brain area below the electrode, so activity can’t be narrowed down to specific neural connections (poor spatial resolution)

-3. As you can see above the results of an EEG require a trained specialise to understand and interpret them.
+- And, as you can see above, the results of an EEG require a trained specialise to understand and interpret them.

 Research in action